-The DSHS Office of Academic Linkages is where academia intersects with health practice in DSHS.
+The DSHS Office of Academic Affairs is where academia intersects with health practice in DSHS.
 DSHS recognizes the importance of collaborating with institutions of higher education to strengthen the link between practice and research, as well as to develop the public health and behavioral health workforce.
 The Office:

 - Pursues, supports, and strengthens partnerships between DSHS and academic institutions;